aptech/docs/docs/CR-pvPacks.rst

 Remarks
 -------

-pvPacks does not support the packing of arrays.
+:func:`pvPacks` does not support the packing of arrays.

 Examples